 Since our founders first gathered in Jack Ma's apartment in 1999, they and our management have acted in the spirit of partnership.
 We view our culture as fundamental to our success and our ability to serve our customers, develop our employees and deliver long-term value to our shareholders.
 In July 2010, in order to preserve this spirit of partnership and to ensure the sustainability of our mission, vision and values, we decided to formalize our partnership as Lakeside Partners, named after the Lakeside Gardens residential community where Jack Ma and our other founders started our company.
 We refer to the partnership as the Alibaba Partnership.

-We believe that our partnership approach has helped us better manage our business, with the peer nature of the partnership enabling senior managers to collaborate and override bureaucracy and hierarchy.
-The Alibaba Partnership currently has 32 members comprised of 24 members of our management, seven members of management of Ant Financial Services and one member of management of Cainiao Network.
-The number of partners in Alibaba Partnership is not fixed and may change from time to time due to the election of new partners, the retirement of partners and the departure of partners for other reasons.
+We believe that our partnership approach has helped us to better manage our business, with the peer nature of the partnership enabling senior managers to collaborate and override bureaucracy and hierarchy.
+The Alibaba Partnership currently has 38 members.
+The number of partners in the Alibaba Partnership may change from time to time due to the election of new partners, the retirement of partners and the departure of partners for other reasons.

 Our partnership is a dynamic body that rejuvenates itself through admission of new partners each year, which we believe enhances our excellence, innovation and sustainability.
 Unlike dual-class ownership structures that employ a high-vote class of shares to concentrate control in a few founders, our approach is designed to embody the vision of a large group of management partners.
 This structure is our solution for preserving the culture shaped by our founders while at the same time accounting for the fact that founders will inevitably retire from the company.